 - Financial support;

 - Strategic support through an integrated policy lens.

 Case support decisions are made by the LAF Committee with AAUW Board of Directors approval.
 A case must meet these minimum requirements for consideration:

-- Be filed in state or federal court, preferably at the appellate level
+- Be filed in state or federal court;

-- Address sex discrimination in the workplace or academia, including topics like unfair pay, tenure or promotion denial, pregnancy discrimination, Title IX violations, and sexual harassment or sexual assault
+- Address sex discrimination in employment or education, including topics like unfair pay, tenure or promotion denial, pregnancy discrimination, Title IX violations, and sexual harassment or sexual assault; and

 To obtain an application, email AAUW’s Legal Advocacy Fund program manager at firstname.lastname@example.org.
 Applications are accepted on a rolling basis.
 If a case meets the initial case-support criteria, applicants will receive an application.

 PLEASE NOTE: AAUW does not provide legal advice or legal representation.
 Because we do not provide legal advice or representation, communications with us and materials sent to us are not protected by attorney-client privilege.
 We cannot promise that the information you share with us will remain confidential.
 We will not return calls or emails requesting legal advice.